ElhaiAgassi/OOP_Ex2/README.md

 Overall, the Task and CustomExecutor classes demonstrate how to use threads in Java by providing a way to execute units of work concurrently, prioritize tasks, and manage the lifecycle of threads in a controlled environment.

+## S.O.L.I.D

+In terms of SOLID principles, it appears that the Single Responsibility Principle is being followed.
+The Task class is responsible for wrapping a callable object and providing a way to compare its priority with other tasks.
+The CustomExecutor class is responsible for managing the thread pool and task queue.
+Also, there are some indication of open-closed principle since the class Task is open for extension and closed for modification, and they are using Factory Method to generate the object .
+The Liskov Substitution Principle states that objects of a superclass should be able to be replaced with objects of a subclass without affecting the correctness of the program.

+In this 2 classes, this is demonstrated by the use of interfaces and abstract classes.

+The Task class is a generic class that implements the Callable and Comparable interfaces.
+This allows it to be used as a replacement for any other class that also implements these interfaces, as long as it meets the same contract.
+In other words, it guarantees that any class that implements Callable and Comparable can be used in place of Task.

+The CustomExecutor is using ExecutorService and PriorityBlockingQueue classes and since those class are providing a clear interface and abstraction, it makes sure that it is using those classes in a way that any other class that implements the same interfaces and abstract classes can be used in place of the current classes.

 ## UML
   ![image](https://user-images.githubusercontent.com/92378800/211555593-739c7be3-dea3-4ab3-a6d1-4a71207a4ec3.png)